 If you try just one of these strategies, let it be this.
 Count the number of hands that go up after you ask your question, give the students time to turn and talk, and then count the number of hands that go up afterward.

-This gives the hesitant student the chance to hear what others are thinking before putting themselves out there.
-When they hear that their thinking isn't that different from their peers, they are far more likely to raise their hands to contribute to the whole-class discussion.
+This allows the hesitant student to hear what others are thinking before putting themselves out there.
+When they hear that their thinking isn’t that different from their peers, they are far more likely to raise their hands to contribute to the whole-class discussion.

 Celebrate Mistakes

-Having an environment that celebrates mistakes instead of just fixing them has also changed my students' risk-taking level during math.
+Having an environment that celebrates mistakes instead of just fixing them has also changed my students’ risk-taking levels during math.

-I very enthusiastically thank my students when they share a misconception or an error.
-I tell them that I was hoping that someone would say precisely what they just have so that we would have the chance to discuss it.
+I enthusiastically thank my students when they share a misconception or an error.
+I tell them that I was hoping someone would say precisely what they just have so that we would have the chance to discuss it.
 I explain to the class that mistakes provide us with the opportunity to stretch and grow our brain connections.
-That without errors, learning doesn't happen.
+Without errors, learning doesn’t happen.

-Of course, students are still a little embarrassed by the thought of messing up in front of their peers, but there is a part of them that certainly feels proud to have contributed such value to the discussion.
+Of course, students are still a little embarrassed by the thought of messing up in front of their peers, but a part of them certainly feels proud to have contributed such value to the discussion.

-This is by no means an exhaustive list of ideas, but encouraging students to feel safe taking risks in math is high on my priority list, and these are just a few of the most common techniques I use in my classroom.
+This is by no means an exhaustive list of ideas, but encouraging students to feel safe taking risks in math is high on my priority list.
+These are just a few of the most common techniques I use in my classroom.

 I have embedded many of these strategies into my Differentiated Guided Math Lessons for primary classrooms.
 Those are available here: